 Intel Corp.
 (INTC:US) was fined 1.06 billion- euro ($1.33 billion) for using rebates to block rivals after European Union regulators ignored exonerating evidence to build an “extreme case,” lawyers told an EU appeals court.

 The EU’s antitrust regulator’s 2009 decision was based on speculative evidence that helped support its analysis that Intel had offered rebates conditional on excluding a rival from the market and omitted other non-incriminating information.

 “The commission ignores the exculpatory emails and focuses on those which support its extreme case,” Nicholas Green, a lawyer for Intel, told the EU General Court in Luxembourg on the hearing’s second day.
 The evidence used was “irrelevant,” he said.

 The EU probe concluded Santa Clara, California-based Intel impeded competition by giving rebates to computer makers from 2002 until 2005 on the condition that they buy at least 95 percent of chips for personal computers from Intel.
-Intel then imposed “restrictive conditions” for the remaining 5 percent, supplied by Advanced Micro Devices Inc. (AMD), which struggled to overcome its rival’s hold on the market for PC processors, the EU said.
+Intel then imposed “restrictive conditions” for the remaining 5 percent, supplied by Advanced Micro Devices Inc. (AMD:US), which struggled to overcome its rival’s hold on the market for PC processors, the EU said.

 A fifth of Dell’s operating income came from Intel rebates in 2004 according to the U.S. Securities and Exchange Commission’s 2010 accounting fraud case against the Round Rock, Texas-based company.
 That rose to “a zenith of about 70 percent” after the infringement period in the EU case, Khan said, citing the SEC report.